 In 1997 the Board opened a subsistence hunt on Federal lands and the State opened a general hunt in 2001 (Table 2).
 A study on subsistence activity by Fall et al. (1990, 1996) reported that residents from False Pass hunted primarily on the Alaska Peninsula rather than Unimak Island.
-Although some unreported local harvest may occur, limited access is believed to constrain the UCH subsistence harvest (Bruce Dale, pers. comm. in Izembek 2010).
+Although some unreported local harvest may occur, limited access is believed to constrain the UCH subsistence harvest (Bruce Dale, pers. comm. in USFWS 2010).
 A majority of the caribou take from 1997-2008, which averaged 12 annually, were taken by non-local residents.
+In 2018, 10 permits were allocated, four were issued, and three caribou were harvested on Unimak Island by False Pass residents (Fitzmorris 2019).